openedx/edx-documentation/en_us/students/source/SFD_credit_courses.rst

 For more information about enrolling, see :ref:`SFD Enrolling in a Course`.

 *****************************
-Complete Identity Checks
+Complete Proctored Exams
 *****************************

-When you take a course for academic credit, you have to complete a number of identity checks.
-Identity checks include periodic identity reverification inside the course and proctored exams.
+When you take a course for academic credit, you may have to complete proctored exams.
+Proctored exams are exams that have time limits and that use online proctoring software to monitor activity.
+To pass a proctored exam, you must receive both a passing grade for the exam itself and a Pass result when the recording of your proctoring session is reviewed.

+For more information about proctored exams, see :ref:`SFD_ProctoredExams`.

 .. note:: **To be eligible for academic credit, you must complete all identity checks.** If you choose not to complete an identity check at any time, you are no longer eligible for credit.
 You can still receive a verified certificate in the course.

-* In-course identity reverification requires you to verify your identity, similar to the way you verified your identity at the beginning of the course.
-You must use a computer that has a webcam to reverify your identity.

-  For more information, see :ref:`SFD In Course Identity Reverification`.

-* Proctored exams are exams that use both time limits and online proctoring software.
-To pass a proctored exam, you must receive both a passing grade for the exam itself and a Pass result when the recording of your proctoring session is reviewed.

-  For more information about proctored exams, see :ref:`SFD_ProctoredExams`.

 *****************************
 Keep Track of Your Progress